A hybrid dynamical-stochastic model of maximum temperature time series of Imphal, Northeast India incorporating nonlinear feedback and noise diagnostics: Conclusion

-In this work, we have introduced a comprehensive hybrid dynamical-stochastic framework to model the variability of maximum temperature observed for the capital city Imphal of Manipur, located in Northeast India.
+In this work, we introduce a comprehensive hybrid dynamical-stochastic framework to model the variability of maximum temperature observed in the capital city Imphal of Manipur, located in Northeast India.
 The framework combines deterministic components (derived from spectral decomposition and Fourier analysis) with stochastic elements, including white, colored, and Lévy noise.
 It also incorporates a nonlinear feedback mechanism through a cubic term and a feedback term derived from the Lorenz system, capturing chaotic influences.
 The model therefore reflects both quasi-periodic deterministic trends and random fluctuations observed in the empirical maximum temperature time series data.
-We have used publicly available data for the records of the maximum temperature of Imphal over a duration of 73 years.
+For our analysis, we have used publicly available data on the maximum temperature records of Imphal spanning a duration of 73 years.

-Our findings show that the hybrid modeling approach combining deterministic spectral analysis with statistically informed noise diagnostics and chaotic feedback effectively models the observed maximum temperature dynamics time series at the regional scale.
-Statistical tests indicate a good accuracy of our hybrid modeling with respect to the empirical time series data when a monthly timescale is used.
-Further validation using the nonlinear analysis technique of complexity-entropy ($CH$) causality plane shows that the hybrid model with different feedback and appropriate noise terms reproduces the entropy and complexity characteristics of the original time series data better than purely deterministic models at the monthly timescale.
+Our findings show that the hybrid modeling approach, which combines deterministic spectral analysis with statistically informed noise diagnostics and chaotic feedback, effectively models the observed maximum temperature dynamics time series at the regional scale.
+Statistical tests indicate that our hybrid model has good accuracy with respect to the empirical time series data when a monthly timescale is used.
+Further validation using the nonlinear analysis technique of the complexity-entropy ($CH$) causality plane shows that the hybrid model, with different feedback and appropriate noise terms, reproduces the entropy and complexity characteristics of the original time series data better than purely deterministic models at the monthly timescale.
 Among the feedback mechanisms tested, the $(H,C)$ values of the Lorenz feedback match better with the observed data, implying similar degrees of entropy and complexity.
-However, our results show that the hybrid model becomes insufficient when large-scale temporal dynamics in terms of years are considered, and suggest including higher-order terms in the model for better modeling of the observed dynamics.
+However, our results show that the hybrid model becomes insufficient when considering large-scale temporal dynamics over years, and suggest the inclusion of higher-order terms in the model for better modeling of the observed dynamics.